Louisiana Misdemeanor Crimes and Sentences

 Getting Legal Assistance

 A criminal conviction, even for a misdemeanor, can result in difficult consequences.
 Any time in jail could disrupt your life by leading to the loss of your job and even your home.
-If you're charged with any crime in Louisiana, you should speak with a criminal defense lawyer as soon as possible.
+If you're charged with any crime in Louisiana, speak with a criminal defense lawyer as soon as possible.
 An experienced attorney can help you navigate the system, gather evidence to help your case, and obtain the best possible outcome—which might include negotiating a favorable plea bargain to get the sentence reduced.

 DEFEND YOUR RIGHTS